A CONVERSATION WITH AN ATHEIST

 The universe isn’t random, because if it were scientists wouldn’t be able to, for example, do any of their calculations.
 It’s only because of natural laws and repeated patterns that we are able to navigate the world.
 You can infer the intelligence behind all creation.
 Everything here is just knowledge made manifest.
 How else do you get a towering oak from a small acorn?
 For this reason, we say the universe is conscious and intelligent.

-Seeker: You mean “intelligent design“?
+Atheist: You mean “intelligent design“?

 Sage: Right.
 It’s one area where we’re actually in agreement with the bible thumpers.
 So, up until now we’ve learned that God is a figurative entity — a name for consciousness or awareness plus various powers including the knowledge, energy and matter to make stuff.
 We’ll call these powers, maya.